lavrivskyi/Totem_Magic_Slot_Game/README.md

 - Background music
 - Sounds for: bet, spin and winning events
 - Ability to change the sum of the bet
+- App installs tracked with Appsflyer android SDK and Facebook android SDK
+- OneSignal android SDK lets us sign users up for push notifications
+- Push notifications can be sent from OneSignal dashboard or API

 ## Technologies & Tools
 - Java 8